quacksouls/lyf/doc/fp.md

 Initially, the sum is 0.
 As we walk through each number in the array, the variable `sum` adds to itself the current element of the array, thus accumulating the sum as we iterate over each element.
-We have 3 numbers at any given time:
+We have three numbers at any given time:

 1. _Initial value._ The value we start with prior to commencing the summation.
    Before summing, our sum is 0.
 Thus 0 is the initial value.